adibahhasya/tonton-rag-assistant/README.md

 1 FAQ = 1 semantic chunk
 ```

-This keeps each question together with its corresponding answer.
+This preserves the relationship between each question and its corresponding answer.

 ### 3. Embeddings